tsalik/kostas-tsalikis.com/content/posts/switching_hugo_versions.md

 3. Install it by running `brew install hugo.rb`.
 4. Verify you installed the appropriate version by running `hugo version`.

-## But I need to work with multiple Hugo versions
+## But I Need to Work with Different Hugo Versions

-I still needed to work with Hugo versions at the same time. here are several ways of doing so, but my personal choice was Hugo Version Manager(a.k.a. `hvm`).
+I still needed to work with more than one Hugo version at the same time. here are several ways of doing so, but my personal choice was Hugo Version Manager(a.k.a. `hvm`).

 ### 1. Installing Hugo via NPM